 BS Computer Engineering '23, Honors

-Daniel Erbynn is pursuing a Bachelor of Science in Computer Engineering.
+Daniel Erbynn is pursuing a bachelor's degree in computer engineering.
 As an ambitious international student from Ghana, he aspires to deliver technological solutions that will impact people’s lives.
 Daniel also hopes to contribute as a leader at the forefront of technology.
 Due to his interest in robotics and automation, Daniel took part in the VIP and STAR research programs where he pursued his interest in drones in engineering applications under the guidance of Dr. Antonios Kontsos.
 Outside of research, Daniel is a peer mentor in the Engineering Leadership Scholars program and a tutor in the Engineering Learning Community (ELC).

 Daniel believes that the Aspire Scholars program will provide a supportive community of students and faculty that will help him gain more direction in his coursework and develop professionally.
 Mentorship has really helped him in the past and he believes the mentorship from this program can help him discover his interests and make better-informed decisions to achieve his long-term goals.